We Are Hunted: Team

 The core team responsible for the development of We Are Hunted was led by Stephen Phillips and Richard Slatter and included, Michael Doherty, Adrian McLean, and Ben Novakovic.
 UI/UX design was led by Jessica Huddart and Alex Naghavi of Josephmark.
-Several other people have contributed greatly to the development of the service including Genevieve Robey, Russell Keith-Magee, David Novakovic, Mitch Malone, Nathan Oorloff, Jack Murphy, Ryan Blunden, Tom Knox, Eoin McCarthy, Simon Litchfield and the team at Josephmark.
+Several other people contributed greatly to the development of the service including Genevieve Robey, Russell Keith-Magee, David Novakovic, Mitch Malone, Nathan Oorloff, Jack Murphy, Ryan Blunden, Tom Knox, Eoin McCarthy, Simon Litchfield and the team at Josephmark.

 The company was backed by Graeme Wood, the successful Australian Internet entrepreneur and philanthropist.

 Hunted Media provided fee for service web and mobile development services to support the ongoing development of the We Are Hunted service.
 The Hunted Media team had established a reputation in the digital music industry as an app development powerhouse working with companies like MySpace, MTV, Sony, eMusic, SiriusXM, Condé Nast and The Echonest.

 Launch

 The site was launched on 17 April 2009.
 It was featured on popular online technology blogs Wired, TechCrunch, Mashable and TechNation.
 We Are Hunted received over 100,000 visits in its first week online.

 We Are Hunted was initially created and developed in Brisbane, Australia.
 The website concept arose from a discussion between founders Nick Crocker and Ben Johnston in early 2008.
 Crocker met Stephen Phillips, the founder of Australian news search engine Wotnews, in November 2008.
 After this initial meeting, Crocker and Phillips decided to work together to bring the idea to life.
 Crocker and Johnston finalised the site concept, developed the brand name and logo, and designed the first version of the user interface.
 The Wotnews technical team then, over several weeks, created the first version of the site, including the core music intelligence platform and innovative website interface.
 Six weeks after launch, the site was purchased by Wotnews from Native Digital.
 Wotnews was eventually rebranded Hunted Media.
-Since mid 2009, We Are Hunted been a web property developed and managed 100% by the Hunted Media team.
+After mid 2009, We Are Hunted was a web property developed and managed 100% by the Hunted Media team.